 Google Local Services launched in October of 2018 with a “Cost Per Call” model.
 One of the fundamental differences between Google Local Services & Google AdWords is this model.
 AdWords is traditionally a “Cost Per Click” model, which can require a significant amount of attention, testing and maintenance.

-Another pro to advertise on Google Local Services is that you don’t need anyone to manage or create ads and landing pages on your behalf.
+Another pro is that you don’t need anyone to manage or create ads and landing pages on your behalf.
 Which helps to generate and drive down the cost of leads.

 Google Local Services Cons